MicrosoftDocs/sdk-api/sdk-api-src/content/dwrite/nn-dwrite-idwritefontfileloader.md

 ## -remarks

 The font file loader interface is recommended to be implemented by a singleton object.
-Note that font file loader implementations must not register themselves with DirectWrite factory inside their constructors and must not unregister themselves in their destructors, because registration and unregistraton operations increment and decrement the object reference count respectively.
+Note that font file loader implementations must not register themselves with DirectWrite factory inside their constructors and must not unregister themselves in their destructors, because registration and unregistration operations increment and decrement the object reference count respectively.
 Instead, registration and unregistration of font file loaders with DirectWrite factory should be performed outside of the font file loader implementation as a separate step.